bita/muffin-shop/README.md

 ## Project Description

 This project is a web application for a muffin shop.
-It allows users to browse through a variety of muffins, add them to a cart, and make a purchase.
+It allows users to signup, login and  browse through a variety of muffins.

 ## Getting Started